BLACK4585/matrix-docker/README.md

 ---

 3. Clone the repository and go to the `./matrix` directory.
+> [!NOTE]
-In this tutorial, this is the place where all config files and folders live.
+> In this tutorial, this is the place where all config files and folders live.
 If you want to use a different folder structure, copy and adopt the config files accordingly.

 ---

-4. Copy `.env.example` to `.env` and change `<example.com>` in `DOMAIN` key to your domain and `<COMPLEX_PASSWORD>` in `POSTGRES_PASSWORD` to a strong password.
+4. Copy `.env.example` to `.env` and change `<example.com>` to your domain and `<COMPLEX_PASSWORD>` to a strong password.

 ---